emmalynnnn/RockPaperRobots/README.md

 * Navigate into the directory from your command line
 * Run `yarn install` to install the required dependencies
 * Run `yarn serve` to run the application
-* Navigate the `localhost:8080` in your web browser
+* Navigate to `localhost:8080` in your web browser

 <img src="src/assets/robot.png"/>